Who is a refugee?

 The Safe Third Country Agreement (STCA)

-- You are an unaccompanied minor without a parent or legal guardian in the United States
+- You are a child under 19, travelling alone, and you do not have a parent or legal guardian in the United States.

-- You have a valid Canadian visa, study permit or work permit
+- You have a valid Canadian visa, or a study or work permit.

-- You have been convicted or charged with an offence and are facing the death penalty in the United States or in your country
+- You are facing the criminal death penalty in the United States or in your country.

 - You are a citizen of the United States.

-The first step in making a refugee claim is to tell the Canadian government that you want to apply for refugee protection.
-You must be in Canada to make a refugee claim.
-There are two places and processes to do this:
+The first step in making a refugee claim is to let the Canadian government know you want protection.
+There are two ways to do this.
+You must be in Canada.

-- If you are at the border, airport, or detention centre – tell the CBSA officer that you want to make a refugee claim, or
+- If you are at the border, airport, or detention centre: tell the CBSA officer that you want to make a refugee claim.

-CBSA or IRCC will decide if you are eligible or not eligible to make a refugee claim in Canada.
-If they decide you are eligible, your refugee claim will be sent to the IRB-RPD.
+CBSA or IRCC decides if you are allowed to make a refugee claim in Canada.
+If you can, they send your claim to the IRB-RPD.

 Your refugee claim hearing

-You will have a refugee hearing where your request for protection will be decided.
-To be successful at your refugee hearing, you must provide evidence that shows you meet the legal definition of either Convention Refugee or Person in Need of Protection.
-The IRB-RPD will consider which definition applies to you when assessing your claim.
-If you are a citizen or permanent resident of more than one country, you must show that you are at risk in each country.
+You will have a hearing (a videoconference) about your claim.
+You must show you are a Convention Refugee or a Person in Need of Protection.
+If you have status in more than one country, you must show that you are at risk in each one.

 After your refugee claim hearing

-After your hearing you will be told whether your refugee claim is accepted or rejected.
-If it is accepted you can apply for Permanent Residence.
-If your claim is rejected, you may be able to appeal your negative decision.
-You can speak to a lawyer or legal representative to find out about your options.
+After your hearing, the IRB-RPD tells you if your refugee claim is accepted.
+If it is accepted, you can apply to become a permanent resident.
+If your claim is rejected, you might be able to appeal (ask for a review).
+Speak to a lawyer or legal representative to find out about your options.